ammarShahab/laravel-12-react-js-crud-front-complete/README.md

 7. go to xammp => mysql admin

-8. now to create model and migration for post so in terminal "php artisan make:model Post -m" which will create a file in database => migration "2025_10_30_195851_create_posts_table"
+8. now to create model and migration for post so in terminal "php artisan make:model Post -m" which will create 2 files one is in database => migration "2025_10_30_195851_create_posts_table" and another is app => Model => Post

 9.In .env file change the DB_DATABASE=laravel_12_react_js_crud_back_api and in db create a new db according to the name "laravel_12_react_js_crud_back_api".

-10. now on "2025_10_30_195851_create_posts_table" file we will design the table header row what the table will contain. so add $table->string('title') and $table->text('body') in the schema. then run the command 'php artisan migrate' to create the table in the db. so go to the "laravel_12_react_js_crud_back" in db and there is a folder created name "posts" and there u will find the table according to the schema.
+10. now on "2025_10_30_195851_create_posts_table" file we will design the table header row what the table will contain. so add $table->string('title') and $table->text('body') in the schema. then run the command 'php artisan migrate' to create the table in the db. so go to the "laravel_12_react_js_crud_back_api" in db and there is a folder created name "posts" and there u will find the table according to the schema.

 11. Now rest of the flow chart is in "laravel-12-react-js-crud-back" file i.e form 12.

-12. add fillable in a Model => Post file what i added in the schema i.e title and body in the db
+12. add fillable in a app => Model => Post file what i added in the schema i.e title and body in the db

 13. now to install api in terminal run "php artisan install:api" and in terminal when say "One new database migration has been published.
 Would you like to run all pending database migrations? (yes/no) [yes]"